badaouihakimou/nps-telecom-prediction/README.md

 **This project solves this problem** : we build a machine learning system that predicts the satisfaction level of the 85% who never answered, using information already available in the CRM (customer database).
+The production model is trained on the 15% respondents only - a true simulation of deployment, where silent customers' labels do not exist.

 ## Key Definitions